-As your business grows and expands, it’s extremely important to separate your business finances from your personal, day-to-day living.
+As your business grows and expands, it’s important to separate your business finances from your personal, day-to-day living.

-New start-ups and part time business owners have a habit of co-mingling their finances with their personal money, and while it may be the easiest, most convenient and cheapest way of operating, it can have its drawbacks – especially further down the line.
+New start-ups and part-time business owners have a habit of co-mingling their finances with their personal money, and while it may be the easiest, most convenient, and cheapest way of operating, it can have its drawbacks – especially further down the line.

-Many people already in business will vouch that keeping your business spending completely separate to your personal account ensures better manageability.
+Many people already in business will vouch that keeping your business spending separate to your personal account ensures better manageability.

-If you’re still convinced that incorporating your business finances with your personal money is a good idea, here are some reasons why you should think again.
+If you’re still convinced that incorporating your business finances with your personal money is a good idea, here are some reasons why you should think again:

-The concept of a hobby business
+Having a hobby business

-It’d be extremely difficult to prove to the government that you are trying to run a legitimate business if your finances don’t reflect this.
+It’d be extremely difficult to prove to the Government that you are trying to run a legitimate business if your finances don’t reflect this.

-It’s a rule that only true businesses can deduct business expenses – running your business with your personal account may seem as though it’s more of a hobby business (i.e. not-for-profit) and you may have to prove otherwise.
+It’s a rule that only true businesses can deduct business expenses – running your business with your personal account may seem as though it’s more of a hobby business (i.e., not-for-profit), and you may have to prove otherwise.

 Trying to get your taxes in order can be a pain at the best of times, let alone when you’re trying to navigate your way through your personal finance statements to find the business-related expenses.

-It’d also be easy to miss deductions if you’re searching through your personal current account.
+It would also be easy to miss deductions if you’re searching through your personal current account.

-Whether it’s you, or an accountant, completing your tax return, tidier, well-kept records will ensure that you can claim back every penny.
+Whether it’s you, or an accountant, who completes your tax return, tidier, well-kept records will ensure that you can claim back every penny.

 Remember, your business is a business, no matter how big it is, and treating it as such will give it the best chance of flourishing.